The following documentation provides instructions on how to configure the New Relic APM Pro account included within an Acquia subscription.

 Organization owners can use the included Synthetics Lite subscription to monitor the uptime of their application with Ping Monitors.
 For detailed instructions on setting up Ping Monitors, see Add and edit monitors.

-To disable a New Relic APM license key to a Cloud Platform environment, users with permission to change the environment’s settings can complete the following steps:
+To disable a New Relic APM license key to a Cloud Platform environment:

-If your New Relic account isn’t actively showing performance monitoring data, even after accessing one or more sites on your environments, follow the steps outlined in the Adding a New Relic license key to a Cloud Platform environment section.
-You should complete the steps to confirm your New Relic License Key has been installed.
+If your New Relic account is not actively showing performance monitoring data, even after accessing one or more sites on your environments, follow the steps outlined in the Adding a New Relic license key to a Cloud Platform environment section.
+You must complete the steps to confirm your New Relic License Key is installed.

 To remove the New Relic code from your website because of a conflict with JavaScript included in your codebase, view the following documentation: